Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Fuzzy transformation to Ising model with an external field

 From (\ref{epe2}) we get

 where

 The fuzzy map $T$ reduces the matrix $ \mathbb P$ to the $2\times 2$ matrix $T(\mathbb P)=\hat{\mathbb P}=(p_{ij})_{i,j=1',2'}$ with

 More precisely this means: Consider the translation-invariant tree-indexed Markov chain $\mu$ with transition matrix given by (\ref{P}).
-Then its image measure $T(\mu)$ under the site-wise application of the fuzzy map $T$ is a tree-indexed Markov chain with local state space 1',2' with the transition matrix given by (\ref{TP}).
+Then its image measure $T(\mu)$ under the site-wise application of the fuzzy map $T$ is a tree-indexed Markov chain with local state space $1',2'$ with the transition matrix given by (\ref{TP}).

-Note that an application of a transformation to an initial Gibbs measure which is not adapted to the structure of the transition matrix of the initial chain (for example a fuzzy map which identifies spin values which have different values of the boundary law) would in general not give rise to a Markov chain (and possibly not even to a Gibbs measure with an absolutely summable interaction potential).
+Note that an application to a Gibbs measure which is a Markov chain, of a transformation which is not adapted to the structure of the transition matrix (for example a fuzzy map which identifies spin values which have different values of the boundary law) would in general not give rise to a Markov chain (and possibly not even to a Gibbs measure with an absolutely summable interaction potential).

-We also observe the following fact: If an initial Markov chain $\mu$ is extremal in the set of Gibbs-measures for the Potts model it implies its triviality on the tail-sigma algebra of the $q$-spin events.
-But this implies that the mapped chain $T(\mu)$ is trivial on its own tail-sigma algebra (since the latter can be identified with the sub-sigma algebra of event in the tail-sigma algebra of the $q$-spin events which do not distinguish spin-values which have the same values of the fuzzy variable).
+We also observe the following fact: If a Markov chain $\mu$ is extremal in the set of Gibbs-measures for the Potts model then this implies its triviality on the tail-sigma algebra of the $q$-spin events (see \cite[Theorem 7.7]{Ge}).
+Indeed, the extremality of Gibbs measures on any graph is equivalently characterized by the triviality of the measure on the tail-sigma algebra.
+But this implies that the mapped chain $T(\mu)$ is trivial on its tail-sigma algebra (since the latter can be identified with the sub-sigma algebra of events in the tail-sigma algebra of the $q$-spin events which do not distinguish spin-values which have the same values of the fuzzy variable).

+It turns out that we can lift the action of the coarse graining to obtain an effective Hamiltonian for the coarse-grained Markov chain which has the interpretation of an Ising model in a magnetic field which is vanishing if and only if $2m =q$.
+Note that this Hamiltonian will be $z$-independent.

+Since $z$ and $m$ define a boundary law $l$, when we say boundary law $z$ we mean the boundary law defined by $z$ for fixed $m$.